Mackenyu: Personal life

+Mackenyu married a non-celebrity woman seven years his senior, whose name was not disclosed.
+The marriage was announced along with his younger brother's marriage in January 22, 2023.
+In August 24 of the same year, it was reported by media outlets that Mackenyu's wife had given birth to their first child in Honolulu, Hawaii, in late July 2023.

 Brand endorsements

 In 2018, Mackenyu became the brand ambassador for Japanese men's grooming brand GATSBY.
 He starred in the TV commercial "GATSBY Cop", together with popular Japanese actor Yuya Yagira.